 Drawing I will develop the students' understanding of the basic concepts of drawing and their powers of observation.
 Students will work with various black and white media utilizing a variety of sources and environments.
-Four laboratory hours a week.
+Four laboratory hours a week will be done by arrangement with the instructor.
 Credit: Three semester hours.